covid-19-impact-lab/liss-questionnaires/docs/source/wave-1/english/index.rst

 Questions (English)
 ========================

 Below you find the english documentation of all questions asked in the questionnaire.
-The questions are grouped by topic.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

-   Health Beliefs/index
-   Compliance/index
-   Policy/index
-   Mental Health and Trust/index
-   Economic Adjustments/index
-   Economic Expectations/index
+   :glob:

+   *